 One of the most important ranks among deck officers is that of a Chief Officer, the head of deck department of the ship.
 He is one of the four management level officers on the ship who report directly to the captain and is second in command after the master of the ship.

-Important duties of a ship’s Chief Engineer includes
+Important duties of a ship’s Chief Officer includes

 1. Chief Officer is responsible for performing vessel navigation watch duties.